A place of permaculture experimentation and home to many Mad Scientists!

 Wheaton Labs is called that because in it abides the lead mad scientist, Paul Wheaton.
-He's always experimenting and leading experiments to gain world domination....with world domination meaning a world full of permaculture!
+He's always experimenting and leading experiments to gain world domination... with 'world domination' meaning a world full of permaculture!

 In terms of Mad Scientists, this is the course to take to give you a firm, in-depth understanding of the science of permaculture.
-Even if you have a lot of practical experience in various aspects of homesteading already, this PDC will move you past simply thinking in terms of isolated systems and into designing integrated, whole landscapes
+Even if you have a lot of practical experience in various aspects of homesteading already, this PDC will move you past simply thinking in terms of isolated systems and into designing integrated, whole landscapes.

 What says Mad Scientist more than technological innovation?
 The PTJ (Permaculture Technology Jamboree) is a place for:

-This is the event to be on the front lines of permaculture innovation, from rocket ovens to earth sheltered greenhouses to innovations in natural building to solar technology.
+This is the event to be on the front lines of permaculture innovation, from rocket wood ovens to earth sheltered greenhouses to innovations in natural building to solar technology.

 When you complete several things, you earn a badge.
 Sixteen badges will make you PEP1 certified.
 After several years of progress, you can be PEP3 or PEP4 certified.
 At that point you are basically self-sufficient and can prove it.
 Many older homesteaders don't want their property to turn into a strip mall or subdivision.
 This program will connect qualified candidates with those landowners so you can skip the rat race and skip the debt.